manicporcupine/C4D-Optimisation-scripts/README.md

 15. Select parent.py

 For the currently selected objects, selects their parent objects.
 If multiple objects share the same parent, only unique parents are selected.
+I feel a bit stupid, because it has to be a built-in function, but I didn't found it.

 16. Select_all_instances_of_an_active_object.py

-Selects all instance objects in the scene that reference the currently active object.
+Similar to a 3ds Max, selects all instance objects in the scene that reference the currently active object.
 Useful for quickly gathering all instances of a particular object.

 17. Select_same_instances_v1.py

-When an instance is selected, this script selects all other instances that reference the same source object.
+Similar to the same 3ds Max function, when an instance is selected, this script selects all other instances that reference the same source object.

 18. Set Parent & Put into.py